mesosphere/dcos-commons/frameworks/template/README.md

 In all cases, logs are generally piped to files named `stdout` and/or `stderr`.

 To view logs for a given node, perform the following steps:
-1. Visit http://yourcluster.com/ to view the DC/OS Dashboard.
+1. Visit <dcos-url> to access the DC/OS web interface.
 1. Navigate to `Services` and click on the service to be examined (default _`PKGNAME`_).
 1. In the list of tasks for the service, click on the task to be examined (scheduler is named after the service, nodes are each `_NODEPOD_-#-node`).
 1. In the task details, click on the `Logs` tab to go into the log viewer.
-By default you will see `stdout`, but `stderr` is also useful.
+By default, you will see `stdout`, but `stderr` is also useful.
 Use the pull-down in the upper right to select the file to be examined.

-In case of problems with accessing the DC/OS Dashboard, logs may also be accessed via the Mesos UI:
+You can also access the logs via the Mesos UI:
-1. Visit http://yourcluster.com/mesos to view the Mesos UI.
+1. Visit <dcos-url>/mesos to view the Mesos UI.
 1. Click the `Frameworks` tab in the upper left to get a list of services running in the cluster.
-1. Navigate into the correct Framework for your needs.
-The Scheduler runs under `marathon` with a task name matching the service name (default _`PKGNAME`_).
-Meanwhile service nodes run under a Framework whose name matches the service name (default _`PKGNAME`_).
+1. Navigate into the correct framework for your needs.
+The scheduler runs under `marathon` with a task name matching the service name (default _`PKGNAME`_).
+Service nodes run under a framework whose name matches the service name (default _`PKGNAME`_).
-1. You should now see two lists of tasks. `Active Tasks` are what's currently running, and `Completed Tasks` are what has since exited.
-Click on the `Sandbox` link for the task you wish to examine.
+1. You should now see two lists of tasks. `Active Tasks` are tasks currently running, and `Completed Tasks` are tasks that have exited.
+Click the `Sandbox` link for the task you wish to examine.
 1. The `Sandbox` view will list files named `stdout` and `stderr`.
 Click the file names to view the files in the browser, or click `Download` to download them to your system for local examination.
 Note that very old tasks will have their Sandbox automatically deleted to limit disk space usage.

+<a name="accessing-metrics"></a>
+_INSTRUCTIONS FOR ACCESSING METRICS._

 <a name="limitations"></a>
 # Limitations

 _MANAGE CUSTOMER EXPECTIONS BY DISCLOSING ANY FEATURES OF YOUR PRODUCT THAT ARE NOT SUPPORTED WITH DC/OS, FEATURES MISSING FROM THE DC/OS INTEGRATION, ETC._

+<a name="removing-a-node"></a>
+## Removing a Node

+Removing a node is not supported at this time.

+<a name="updating-storage-volumes"></a>
 ## Updating Storage Volumes

 Neither volume type nor volume size requirements may be changed after initial deployment.

+<a name="rack-aware-replication"></a>
 ## Rack-aware Replication

 Rack placement and awareness are not supported at this time.

-## Removing a Node

-Removing a node is not supported at this time.

 ## _OTHER CAVEATS SPECIFIC TO YOUR PRODUCT INTEGRATION_

 <a name="support"></a>
 # Support

+<a name="package-versioning-scheme"></a>
 ## Package Versioning Scheme

 - _SERVICENAME_: _WHAT VERSION OF YOUR SERVICE IS INCLUDED IN THE PACKAGE?_